It takes about a week for her “egg factory” to shut down so it is possible to have a new real egg or two after putting in your dummy eggs.

 Some birds react poorly to any new change in their environment.
 A nest bowl can sometimes frighten them.
 If this happens try placing the nest bowl near their cage so they can see it for a few hours first.
 One client used her nest bowl as a treat dish before placing it in the cage with dummy eggs which worked great.

-When the female sits on her nest, withreal ordummy eggs, both male and female will be fiercely protective and their boundaries need to be respected.
-She will hiss, fluff their feathers, back up, and may attack any threat to her eggs.
+When the female sits her nest, on either real or plastic dummy eggs, both male and female will be fiercely protective and their boundaries need to be respected.
+They will hiss, fluff their feathers, back up, and may attack any threat to her eggs.

 BE PATIENT!
 This is the hardest part as people say they “miss” their bird when she is brooding and no longer as affectionate or playful.
 Not to worry, this too shall pass.